Iran Culinary Tour Package is a 10 days and 10 nights Iran Food Tour.

 We want you to see how our main fresh bread, and sweets are made in the bakeries and workshops.

-You will experience common foods Like Dizi, Kebab (Barg, Koobideh, Joojeh, Sheeshlik) at restaurants and some of the traditional local dishes at an Iranian house’s kitchen like Fesenjan, Ghormeh Sabzi and Kalampolo.
+You will experience common foods you must try in Iran Like Dizi, Kebab (Barg, Koobideh, Joojeh, Sheeshlik) at restaurants and some of the traditional local dishes at an Iranian house’s kitchen like Fesenjan, Ghormeh Sabzi and Kalampolo.

 Our clients are able to choose their own menu or leave it to us to arrange it in the best way.